In order to use IP cameras as sensors with Alarmhandler, you need to ensure your camera settings are tuned for this purpose.

 Proper camera settings depend on the camera producer and what is possible to adjust.
 But here are some generic instructions of normal, working camera settings:

-- FTP upload should only happened upon motion or sound detection.
+- Recording should only be mailed upon motion or sound detection.

-- FTP upload should happen at a frame rate of 1 image per second.
+- Recordings should happen at a frame rate of 1 image per second.

 - Motion detection is normally tied to an active area a sensitivity parameter: